Oberweis Dairy: Dairy and Ice Cream Stores

 In 1951, the Dairy and Ice Cream Stores began operation.
 The company currently has locations, both corporate-owned and franchised, throughout Chicago, its suburbs, northwest Indiana, around St. Louis, Missouri, near Indianapolis, Indiana, Milwaukee, Wisconsin, and near Detroit, Michigan.
 Some projects for the retail stores were done on a trial basis at the company's corporate office in North Aurora (which also includes a retail store) before being put into place at other locations, such as the stores' drive-through service, and the lunch/sandwich program, which began in 2004 and ended in July 2006.
 In 2012, Oberweis said that each dairy store generates between $1.25 million and $1.75 million per year.

 That Burger Joint

 In 2012, Oberweis opened their first quick-service hamburger restaurant, named That Burger Joint, intended to expand as a chain and compete directly with Five Guys.

 Woodgrain Neapolitan Pizzeria

-In 2017, Oberweis Dairy acquired Woodgrain Neapolitan Pizzeria, a pizzeria serving custom made personal pizzas in minutes.
+In 2017, Oberweis Dairy acquired Woodgrain Neapolitan Pizzeria, a pizzeria serving custom made personal pizzas.

-Health stance

-Oberweis Dairy does not use or sell milk from cows treated with rBGH, recombinant Bovine Growth Hormone, despite United States Food and Drug Administration statements that the hormone does not have any detrimental effects on humans.
-Oberweis Dairy states their reason for the decision is to successfully fulfill their motto, which is to "Provide simply the best people, products, and places."
-Oberweis requires all of their dairy farmers to sign an annual agreement to refrain from using rBGH.
-Dairy cow diets contain corn and corn silage.
-Soy meal is used as a protein source.
-Haylage (chopped hay) and baled (dry) hay are also provided as feed.
-Vitamins and minerals are added to balance their diets.
-90% of dairy herds graze when weather permits.